-In this phase we will build on the foundational work achieved to date to ensure substantial achievement of the original vision, with the essential requirements for this work set out in this plan.
-We realise that the vision rests on achieving ecological outcomes that will take decades to be fully realised, so our challenge is, by 2025, to substantially have in place the restoration, protection and other activities that reconnects systems and enables the fundamental ecological processes across Gondwana Link to repair themselves over time (subject to the additional stresses posed by global climate change).
+We will build on the foundational work achieved to date to ensure substantial achievement of the original vision.
+We realise that the vision rests on achieving ecological outcomes that will take decades to be fully realised, so our challenge is, by 2030, to have substantially in place the restoration, protection and other activities that reconnects systems and enables the fundamental ecological processes across Gondwana Link to repair themselves over time (subject to the additional stresses posed by global climate change).